 A closer view of the fixed queen…

 …and of the art above it.
-Just with this, these refurbed Pop Century rooms have more Disney theming than any other value resort rooms except the Little Mermaid rooms in Art of Animation…and there’s more to come.
+Just with this, these refurbed Pop Century rooms have more Disney theming than any other value resort rooms except the Little Mermaid rooms in Art of Animation and refurbed rooms at All-Star Music…and there’s more to come.

 Another new feature of this refurbed Pop Century room is space under the bed for storing your suitcases.
 There’s 14.5 inches of clearance, which will fit most rolly bags.

 There’s a cubbie with power points between the bed and bath wall…